-(vi) The admissions tutor will support the implementation of the University’s admissions policies, and will be responsible for implementing and maintaining the Institute / Department's stated policy criteria on admissions.
+(vi) The admissions tutor will support the implementation of the University’s admissions policies, and will be responsible for implementing and maintaining the Faculty / Department's stated policy criteria on admissions.

 (vii) The admissions tutor will not communicate with an applicant who has declined our offer or with an applicant whose record has been cancelled.